2php/tcpiptoy/README.md

-# tcpiptoy
+# Introduction

-a gigabit tcpip (udp tx/rx) toy based 88E1111 phy
+This is a gigabit tcpip (udp tx/rx) toy based 88E1111 phy.